gatsbyjs/gatsby/docs/docs/how-to/adding-common-features/creating-a-sitemap.md

 An [XML sitemap](https://support.google.com/webmasters/answer/156184?hl=en) lists a website’s important pages, making sure search engines (such as Google) can find and crawl them all.
 In effect, a sitemap helps a search engine understand your website structure.

 Think of it as a map for your website.
-It shows what all of the pages are on your website.
+It shows what all the pages are on your website.

 ## Using [gatsby-plugin-sitemap](/plugins/gatsby-plugin-sitemap/)